mjtorn/dotnvim/README.md

 ### Python

-Should work pretty much out of the box as-is.
+Should work pretty much out of the box as-is, remember to `:PythonSupportInitPython3`.

 ### Rust